 If a copy of the measured PA Output data is needed for other analysis, use VSA driver to also transfer the data into a test program array.
-For an example, refer Look-up Table Example (without Peer-to-Peer Data Transfer).
+For an example, refer (page 25).

 M9451A DPD/ET Measurements

 DPD Output

 The DPD process generates a look-up table (LUT model) or memory order polynomial coefficients (memory model) used to pre-distort the reference IQ waveform and also provides access to the AM/AM and AM/PM data used to generate the LUT or coefficients.
 Both of these data items can be saved.
 The pre-distorted waveform is copied from the M9451A memory to the VSG waveform memory.
 The M9451A API includes a method to save the pre-distorted waveform to a secure file, but this capability has not been implemented at this time.